The Major Oak

 The Major Oak is the biggest oak tree in Britain, with a canopy spread of 28 metres, a trunk circumference of 11 metres and an estimated weight of 23 tonnes.
 It’s not clear whether the Major Oak is one tree or multiple saplings that have fused together.
 The soil below is also relatively poor and acidic, meaning the oak has had to take things steady, slowly growing over a long time to reach this size.
 It seems to have grown up in a clearing for most of its life, being able to grow outwards without having to compete against other trees.
 This is what allowed the Major Oak to spread its great boughs and fill as much space as possible.

 Although it’s undeniably big, it’s not called the Major Oak because of its size.
-In 1790, the Major Heyman Rooke wrote a book detailing the oak trees of the area and people began to refer to it as the Major Oak in his honour.
+In 1790, soldier and antiquarian Major Hayman Rooke (1723-1806) wrote a book detailing the oak trees of the area and people began to refer to it as the Major Oak in his honour.

 What do the legends say?